-Years later, an old man surveying his garden for signs of life, I noted a lot of onion-ish activity, and not much else.
-Chives grew in a dense bunch by a fence post.
-I spotted the green glint of Egyptian walking onions partially buried by the remains of a tomato bush.
-And of course, the red-hued green of my tall and rotund garlic shoots.
-These, the only living bits of green in the garden, are all members of the lily family, also known as the allium family, which also includes shallots and onions.
+Years later, with many years and more potstickers under my belt, I surveyed my springtime garden, searching for signs of life.
+I noted a clump of chives growing densely by a fence post.
+Then I spotted the green glint of Egyptian walking onions partially buried by the remains of a dried tomato bush.
+And of course, I saw the red-hued green of my tall and rotund garlic shoots.
+These were the only living bits of green in the garden, are all members of the allium family, also known as the lily family, which also includes shallots, onions, garlic and chives.
+Some people call it the onion family.
+Some people call the edible members of the allium family the “fragrant lilies.”

-Have you ever heard that old expression, “he knows his onions.”
-It means that he or she has in-depth knowledge of a particular subject.
-In my case, I know my onions about onions themselves.
-I felt a column about onions wanting to be born.
-But about what facet of the onion-verse would I write?
+I recalled that old expression, “he knows his onions,” which means that someone has in-depth knowledge of a particular subject.
+In my case the subject was onions themselves, and thus I know my onions about onions.
+I felt it was time to write a column about the onions of which I have so much knowledge, but couldn’t decide upon which facet of the onion-verse I would write.

-Hours later, my son Remy walked in the door and announced that he wanted to make pot stickers.
+Hours later my son Remy walked in the door, home from school, and announced that he wanted to make potstickers.
 And just like that I had my onion topic.
+Because you can’t have a pot sticker without some kind of allium inside.
+I may not know potstickers as well as I know my onions, but I knew that much.

-Remy is the kind of cook who, if you say let’s make spaghetti, he dumps some flour on the counter, makes a hole in the middle for some eggs, and makes a batch of pasta dough.
-So when he said he wanted to make pot stickers, I knew he doesn’t mean from a bag in the freezer.
+Remy is the kind of cook who, if you say let’s make spaghetti, will dump some flour on the counter, make a well in the middle for some eggs, and whips out a batch of fresh pasta dough to run though the pasta roller.
+So when he said he wanted to make potstickers, I knew he didn’t mean from a bag in the freezer.

-Remy was in no rush to wait for a trip to the store, so he rolled up his sleeves and dumped some flour on the counter, and began kneading the dough.
+Ultimately, only one ingredient was missing.
+Wrappers in which to enclose the filling.
+I resigned myself to head to Albertsons for a pack those wonton wrappers they sell in little packages in the refrigerated section, but Remy had no time to wait for a trip to the store.
+Instead, he rolled up his sleeves, dumped some flour on the counter, and began kneading some dough.
 In a few minutes he had it rolled out.
-The dough was a bit on the thick side, but made glorious pot stickers with a uniquely puffy wrapper.
+It was a bit on the thick side, but made glorious pot stickers with a uniquely puffy wrapper.

-For you Normies who don’t have an in-house dough maker, I recommend those store-bought wonton wrappers.
-And if you don’t have a meat grinder, pre-ground burger works just fine.
+For you Normies who don’t have an in-house dough maker on call, I recommend those store-bought wonton wrappers.
+And if you don’t have a meat grinder, pre-ground burger — or Impossible Burger, or other meat substitute — works just fine.

-As you search or shop for your green onions, keep your eyes peeled for garlic chives, the queen of the fragrant lilies.
+As you search or shop for your green onions, whether in the backyard, farmers market or grocery store, keep your eyes peeled for garlic chives, the queen of the fragrant lilies.
 They are easily identified by their flat, garlic-like leaves, as opposed to the round and hollow leaves of onions and normal chives.
-It’s worth the effort if you can find garlic chives.
-Your dumplings and dumpling eaters will thank you.
+Finding garlic chives can be a bit of an effort, but your dumplings — or at least y0ur dumpling eaters — will thank you.
+There is a Chinese vendor named Nancy at the original Missoula farmers market, by the XXXXs, who sells the most amazing garlic chives at her small table.
+But as long as there is a hint of allium green in your potstickers, they will do what they are supposed to do in your mouth.

 Ingredients